RatInABox-Lab/RatInABox/readme.md

-# RatInABox 🐀📦
+# 🐀 RatInABox 📦

 ![](./readme_figs/whole_simulation.gif)

-RatInABox is a toolkit for simulating motion and/or hippocampal-entorhinal cell types.
-RatInABox represents a clean departure from pre-discretised "gridworld" models.
-Position and neuronal firing rates are calculated online with float precision.
+`RatInABox` (paper here) is a toolkit for simulating motion and/or hippocampal-entorhinal cell types. `RatInABox` is fully continuous is space and time: position and neuronal firing rates are calculated online with float precision.
 With it you can:

-* Generate pseudo-realistic trajectories for rats exploring complex 1- and 2-dimensional environments
+* Generate pseudo-realistic trajectories for rats exploring complex 1- and 2-dimensional environments under a random or imported trajectory
-* Simulate spatially selective cells found in the Hippocampal-Entorhinal system (place cells, grid cells, boundary vector cells and velocity cells).
+* Simulate spatially selective cells found in the Hippocampal-Entorhinal system.

 `RatInABox` contains three classes:

 1. `Environment()`: The environment/maze that the agent lives in.
 1- or 2-dimensional.
 2. `Agent()`: The agent (or "rat") moving around the Environment.
 3. `Neurons()`: A population of neurons with firing rates determined by the state of the Agent.
+Make your own or use one of our premade cell types:
+    * `PlaceCells()`
+    * `GridCells()`
+    * `BoundaryVectorCells()` (egocentric or allocentric)
+    * `VelocityCells()`
+    * `SpeedCells()`
+    * `HeadDirectionCells()`
+    * `FeedForwardLayer()`

 The top animation shows the kind of simulation you can easily run using this toolbox.
 In it an agent randomly explores a 2D environment with a wall.
-Four populations of cells (place cells, grid cells, boundary vector cells and velocity cells) vary their activity and "fire" as the agent explores.
+Three populations of cells (place cells, grid cells, boundary vector cells) vary their activity and "fire" as the agent explores.

 ## Key features

 * **Flexible**: Generate arbitrarily complex environments.
-* **Biological**: Simulate large populations of spatially modulated cell type (place cells, grid cells, boundary vector cells, velocity cells).
+* **Biological**: Simulate large populations of spatially and/or velocity modulated cell type.
 Use cells in rate based or spiking models.
 * **Fast**: Simulating 1 minute exploration in a 2D environment with 100 place cells (dt=10 ms) take just 2 seconds on a laptop (no GPU needed).
 * **Precise**: No more pre-discretised positions, tabular state spaces, or jerky movement policies.
 It's all continuous.
 * **Visual** Plot or animate trajectories, firing rate timeseries', spike rasters, receptive fields, heat maps, velocity histograms...using the plotting functions.
 * **Easy**: Sensible default parameters mean you can have realisitic simulation data to work with in ~10 lines of code.
+* **General**: Build your own bespoke `Neuron()` classes and combine them into complex networks of neurons (example scripts given).

 ## Get started
 At the bottom of this readme we provide Example scripts: one simple and one extensive.
 Reading through this section should be enough to get started.
-The three classes listed above are all initilised with param dictionaries, summarised below as well.
+We also provide two case studies where `RatInABox` is used in a reinforcement learning project and a path integration project.

 ## Requirements
 * Python 3.7+